Cancer Survivorship and Research

 Cancer Patients without Borders...

-- We maintain a close connection with you while overseas and can provide liaisons with your local doctors and oncology team – this is essential for long-term maintenance.
+Support/Guidance/Organisation/Coordination Package: We understand that international travel for cancer treatment can be daunting.
+We can assist with logistics, travel information whilst guiding you through your treatments.
+We maintain a close connection with you while overseas and can provide liaisons with your local doctors and oncology team – essential for long-term monitoring and maintenance.
+It goes without saying that we also offer psychological & emotional support on your journey.

 Helping Patients Navigate the National & International Cancer Maze:

 With Grace’s successful overseas treatment history, it is not surprising that one of the Institute’s key initiatives involves helping patients find valid medical solutions overseas when solution are not available in their home country.

 The need: When it comes to cancer treatments, not all countries are equal in what they can offer.
 Some proven treatments and procedures may be registered for use in some countries – but not others.

 We believe that life is precious and that well-being & good life quality is the right of all cancer patients as it is their right to explore all possible options to extend their life with good quality.